dpretet/axi-crossbar/doc/architecture.md

 and slave interfaces must activate a CDC stage if they don't use the same clock than the fabric (same frequency & phase).
 If an agent uses the same clock than the fabric, the agent must also use the same reset to ensure a clean reset sequence.

+### Boot time

+In order to boot properly the interconnect infrastructure, the user must follow the following
+sequence:
+1. Drive low all the reset inputs
+2. Source all the clocks of the active interface
+3. Wait for several clock cycles, for each clock domain, to be sure the whole logic has been reset
+4. Before releasing the resets, be sure all the domains has been completly reset (point 3).
+Some clock can be very slower than another domain, be sure to take it in account.
+5. Release the resets
+6. Start to issue request in the core

 ## AXI4 / AXI4-lite support